quayside-app/quayside/README.md

 ```bash
 python manage.py rundev
 ```
-This custom command will allow you to see add tailwind classes properly (unlike `python manage.py runserver`).
+This custom command will allow you to add tailwind classes properly (unlike `python manage.py runserver`).

 Open [http://127.0.0.1:8000/](http://127.0.0.1:8000/) with your browser to see the result.